Cheltenham Gold Cup Preview, Tips, Runners & Trends (Cheltenham Festival)

 3. Don Cossack (6:35.00) in 2016

 Looking at the future form, is the winner worth following next time out?
-From the past 20 if you had followed the winner of the Cheltenham Gold Cup next time out then you would have backed a total of 6 winners.
-Backing all 19 runners who have been out since to win at SP next time out, would have returned an LSP of -9.43.
-Whilst we wait for the 2025 Cheltenham Gold Cup remember you can get daily racing predictions from the expert tipsters on the racing predictions page.
+Over the past 20 renewals, if you had followed the winner of the Cheltenham Gold Cup next time out, then you would have backed a total of 5 winners.
+Backing all 19 runners who have been out since their win at SP next time out would have returned an LSP of -11.16.
+Remember to bookmark the racing tips page to access the OLBG racing picks easily daily.

 What the expert says...

-The Irish have taken control of the Cheltenham Gold Cup, the last six winners all came having run in Ireland last time out, in fact, since 2012, all bar three ran in Ireland before coming here, the only three exceptions running at Sandown with two of those in the Denman Chase.
+The Irish have taken control of the Cheltenham Gold Cup; the last seven winners all came having run in Ireland last time out.
+In fact, since 2012, all but three ran in Ireland before coming here, the only three exceptions running at Sandown, with two of those in the Denman Chase.
+The last three all came here after running in the Irish Gold Cup, adding to the 2014, 2017 & 2021 winners who also came from that race.

 Andy Powell - Horse Racing Betting Expert - OLBG.com